angelicarty/IDMPA/README.md

 # IDMPA

 A 2d RPG game, with turn-based combat, quests, shops, and traumatised npcs.
+  With the theme of childhood imagination, most design choices are made based on the main character.
+An example would be the turn based battle system.
+  The main character would always wait for it's oponent to have a reply to his action before continuing with his own action.
+It is simply impolite to continue without.

 Art by creatro:
 - player character